Foam Rolling & Active Recovery Workouts for Hockey Players

-Recovery is one of most essential for creating elite performance.
+Recovery is one of the most essential for creating elite performance.

-In this article (and part 3-5), we’re starting to look at some of the strategies and practices that player’s can easily adopt to support recovery.
+In this article (and part 3-5), we’re starting to look at some of the strategies and practices that players can easily adopt to support y recovery.

 Both foam rolling, and active recovery workouts also support healthy tissue quality and prevent potential movement restrictions that build up over the course of the season (especially going from intense game to long bus ride!), spending 10 minutes post-game or practice is a game changer in maintaining performance late in the season.